RhymeForge ยท Word page

 Additive & subtractive

-It started as absolute, ended as absolutes, same vowel either way.
+It started as absolute, ended as commutes, same vowel either way.

 Assonance

-Absolute on the upbeat, amplitude on the down โ€” the slant does the work.
+Absolute on the upbeat, afternoon on the down โ€” the slant does the work.

 Consonance

-The absolute at the start of the line, the obsolete tucked inside it, same consonant frame.
+The absolute at the start of the line, the albeit tucked inside it, same consonant frame.

 Why absolute rhymes the way it does

 Absolute is built around the long /uห/ (/u/); it's three-syllable and lands on a stopped consonant.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 35, assonance 6,695, and consonance 1.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 162 matches, family rhymes 0, additive and subtractive together 239, assonance 3,051, and consonance 1834.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 Practical guidance: read the song aloud and listen for where a slant would tighten the line.
 Strict rhymes are the structural skeleton; the slant columns are where the personality of the lyric lives.
 With absolute, the slant work is doing more weight-bearing than it looks.

 More songwriting tools